murchie85/k8/README.md

 - Must be `valid ip address`
 - You must map the domain name to `Node's entry ip address` which is the `entry point`  i.e. the hosting node.

+## Ingress controller

 Creating the yaml isn't enough, you need to create `ingress implementation` which is an `ingress controller`

+- Evaluates all the rules
+- Manages redirection
+- Entrypont to cluster
+- Many 3rd party impmentations i.e. k8s Nginx Ingress controller

+**Entry point must be setup** be it external hardware, software, cloud etc.

+External request load balancing happens prior to entry point.
+The ingress controller decides what to pass on to ingress service.

+### Ingress controller on minikube example

+`minikube addons enable ingress`

+Automatically starts the k8s Nginx ingress controller.

+If we `kubectl get pod -n kube-system` we will see it added

+### Create ingress rule